 Conversations in ClickUp enhance your ability to communicate.
 Add a conversation to a Folder or List, and mention your colleague or project team member.
 A notification will pop up in their notifications section, and they can respond right there.
 Conversations are great for quick questions.

 You may also want to consider formal presentations as updates as well.

-Make sure your planning your projects well, use these project planning templates as a starting point, and be sure to have both a communications plan and a risk management plan in place before starting on your project checklist.
+Make sure you’re planning your projects well, use these project planning templates as a starting point, and be sure to have both a communications plan and a risk management plan in place before starting on your project checklist.

 9. Monitor Your Progress

 These are important questions as you begin your project.
 Think about the deliverables that you need and apply this to your project schedule.
 Also, consider lessons learned on previous projects you’ve managed, and be sure that all pertinent project information is available for your team.
 The more detail you can provide upfront, the better!